pdelho/ryanair/README.md

 ### Installation
 Got to the root folder and execute
 `$ npm clean install`

 `$ cd target`

-`$ java -jar `
+`$ java -jar interconnecting-1.0.0-SNAPSHOT.jar`

-Alernatively, you can directly execute the .jar in the root folder, which has already been compiled
+Alernatively, you can directly execute the .jar in the root folder, which has already been compiled:

+`$ java -jar interconnecting-1.0.0-SNAPSHOT.jar`

 ### Ryanair interconnecting flights tool